English, MA

 This course is the Summer Institute of the Coastal Bend Writing Project, affiliated with the National Writing Project.
 It is a writing workshop designed for teachers of all levels (pre-k through university level) and subject areas, meaning we will study and practice writing in ways that benefit teachers personally and professionally.
 In this workshop, we will study theory and effective practices in writing pedagogy, and focus on improving participants' writing and research skills.
 As a site of the National Writing Project, this course is backed by a national network of scholars and data-based practices.

-ENGL 5369 Topics and Genres in Rhetoric and Composition
+ENGL 5369 Topics in Rhetoric and Composition

 3 Semester Credit Hours (3 Lecture Hours)